-As referred to in section 3, some of the changes in taxation were part of consolidation packages including measures on the expenditure side.
-Assuming a conventional effect of public spending shocks on GDP, a negative correlation of the latter shocks with tax shocks would tend to overstate the measured depressive impact of taxation.
-A possible way to assess whether this is causing a substantial bias is to include government expenditure and its lags in equation (1).
+Some of the changes in taxation showing up in our shock series were part of consolidation packages including, at the same time, measures on the expenditure side.
+Therefore there is room for (negative) correlation between tax shocks and contemporaneous expenditure shocks - and indeed Pereira and Wemans (2013) found evidence of this kind for Portugal.
+Assuming a conventional depressing effect on GDP of government expenditure reductions, such correlation would tend to overstate the measured negative impact of tax increases on output.
+A possible way to assess whether this is causing a substantial bias is to include government expenditure and its lags in equation (1) above.

-The response of output to changes in taxes controlling for spending14 (not shown) is indeed less negative than the benchmark response, but without making much of a difference (they almost coincide for the first four quarters and three years out the fall in GDP is now 2.3 instead of 2.7 percent).
-It is worth
+The response of output to changes in taxes controlling for spending16 (not shown) is indeed less negative than the benchmark response, but without making much of a difference (they almost coincide for the first four quarters and three years out the fall in GDP is now 2.3 instead of 2.7 percent).
+It is worth noting that the inclusion of expenditure in equation (1) allows controlling for shocks to this variable but has the unwanted consequence of holding fixed the trajectory of the variable following tax shocks (expenditure may react to them both directly or indirectly, following the GDP response).
+This may exaggerate the reduction in the recessive effect of tax shocks when expenditure is taken on board, given the pro-cyclical behavior of important expenditure categories (see Pereira and Wemans) which is likely to override the countercyclical response of some others, like unemployment benefits.
+In any case, our findings clearly indicate that the inclusion of expenditure is relatively unimportant for the measured effects of discretionary exogenous taxation on GDP.

-Source: Authors' calculations.

-Note: The shocks amount to 1 percent of GDP.
-The benchmark response is shown in black.

-14 Government spending is defined as the sum of government consumption and investment plus social transfers.
+16Government expenditure is defined as the sum of government consumption and investment plus social transfers.
 Moreover, like GDP, it enters the equation in growth rates.